-There are a number of costs which can quickly get out of hand, and it’s not unusual for renovation budgets to go way beyond the expected costs.
+There are a number of costs that can quickly get out of hand, and it’s not unusual for renovation budgets to go way beyond the expected costs.

-Each of these three strategies have the potential for making some big bucks.
+Each of these three strategies has the potential for making some big bucks.
 However, a combination of the three for your investment portfolio will help ensure good monetary returns.

 So we are going to outline a few strategies that combine these practices and are suitable for varying investment levels.

 If your goal is to build a retirement fund, then getting one or two investment properties in your portfolio is a great way to prepare.
 Whilst they won’t make a huge amount of day to day returns you can steadily pay off their mortgages and when retirement time comes you can sell the appreciated properties for good capital gains.